ChrispyChips/lighthouse-app/README.md

-# Lighthouse Performance Web App
+# Weboack multiple page build - Lighthouse Performance Web App
 > This is a page builder to easily generate a multiple page static website.
 Out of the box pages built by this framework score a 100% in all google lighthouse metrics.
 One of the main reasons I started building this framework is to try beat the google page rating system as a challenge.

 ## Introduction